sbrl/twitter-academic-downloader/README.md

  - Anonymise all tweets downloaded (this is automatic can _cannot_ be disabled)
  - Downloads all replies to tweets matched (optional)

-Note that the users and places are **not unique** until they are deduplicated by the post-processing script `post-process.sh` - more information about this in the [usage section below](#usage)
+Note that tweets, users, and places are **not unique** until they are deduplicated by the post-processing script `post-process.sh` - more information about this in the [usage section below](#usage)

  - **Current version:** ![current npm version - see the GitHub releases](https://img.shields.io/npm/v/twitter-academic-downloader)
  - **Changelog:** https://github.com/sbrl/twitter-academic-downloader/blob/main/CHANGELOG.md